deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-A Deep Learning approach of classifying the news headlines and its content as Fake or Real.
+<span style="font-family:Segoe UI; font-size:1;">A Deep Learning approach of classifying the news headlines and its content as Fake or Real.
 A considerable amount of labeled news headlines and content are taken and a Deep Learning approach is used to classify any news as Fake or Real.
 Text pre-processing is done using **NLTK** library.
 The words are converted into vectors using **Word Embeddings**.
 The model is built using **LSTM** and **Bi-directional LSTM** with **Dropout Layers**.
-It was found that LSTM out-performed Bi-diectional LSTM for this use-case.
+It was found that LSTM out-performed Bi-diectional LSTM for this use-case.</span>

 ---
 ### Spam Classifier